keirf/greaseweazle/README.md

-# Greaseweazle
+# Greaseweazle: Tools

-*Tools and USB interface for accessing a floppy drive at the raw flux level.*
+*Tools for accessing a floppy drive at the raw flux level.*

 ![CI Badge][ci-badge]
 ![Downloads Badge][downloads-badge]
 ![Version Badge][version-badge]

+This repository contains the host tools for controlling a Greaseweazle USB device, including source code and binary releases.
+Find the device firmware repository [here][firmware].

 ### [Purchase a ready-made Greaseweazle][rmb]
 ### [Download Greaseweazle][Downloads]